DataDog/datadog-agent/Dockerfiles/agent/README.md

 Please note that the `docker.containers.running`, `.stopped`, `.running.total` and `.stopped.total` metrics are not affected by these settings and always count all containers.
 This does not affect your per-container billing.

+### Additional Autodiscovery sources

+You can add extra listeners and config providers via the `DD_EXTRA_LISTENERS` and `DD_EXTRA_CONFIG_PROVIDERS` enviroment variables.
+They will be added on top of the ones defined in the `listeners` and `config_providers` section of the datadog.yaml configuration file.

 ### Datadog Cluster Agent

 The DCA is a **beta** feature, if you are facing any issues please reach out to our [support team](http://docs.datadoghq.com/help)